 Stage of Plan Amount of development Issues and Options 10,800 dwellings between 2006 and 2026; and (based on RSS targets) 96 hectares of employment land.
-Preferred Option • 7,900 new homes with approximately 4,550 (based on NBBC 1.5% growth target) homes located on green-field sites; and 75 hectares of land for employment; Submission Draft 10,040 dwellings up to 2031; and (based on updated SHMA rate and 52 hectares of land for employment; 0.7% employment growth target) 32 nectares of land for employmently Publication Draft 13,374 dwellings up to 2031; and (based on revised Employment 98.6 hectares of land for employment; Land Review (ELR)) sere medical en iana ion employment,
+Preferred Option • 7,900 new homes with approximately 4,550 (based on NBBC 1.5% growth target) homes located on green-field sites; and 75 hectares of land for employment; Submission Draft 10,040 dwellings up to 2031; and (based on updated SHMA rate and 52 hectares of land for employment; 0.7% employment growth target) 32 necares of faile for employment, Publication Plan • 13,374 dwellings up to 2031; and (based on updated SHMA rate, 10% 98.6 hectares of land for employment; buffer and revised Employment Land solo nectares of tana for employment, Review (ELR) Main Modifications to • 14,060 dwellings up to 2031; and Publication Plan • 107.8 hectares of land for employment;

-- 3.2.6 Based on the results on the Growth Scenarios assessed as part of the SA report (February 2012) the Council considered that it would be unreasonable to plan for a significantly increased amount of housing (above the OAHN) and employment (above the ELR) for the following reasons: - based on the results on the updated SHLAA and employment land review undertaken during 2016 the Borough Council is unable to identify sufficient sites to meet the combined requirements of Nuneaton and Bedworth Borough and additional housing and employment land to meet the needs of Coventry City Council in full, - the earlier versions of the SA Report showed that an increase in the growth scenario (in terms of housing and employment land) will have negative effects on the wider environment;
+- 3.2.6 The Borough Council considered that it would be unreasonable to plan for a significantly increased amount of housing (above the OAHN) and employment (above the ELR) for the following reasons: - Based on the results in the updated Housing and Employment land review undertaken during the Examination Hearings the Borough Council is able to identify sufficient sites to meet the combined requirements of Nuneaton and Bedworth Borough and the meet needs of Coventry City Council in full but only with a 776 dwellings buffer;

-- The scale of growth is not justified by the evidence base and will be difficult to deliver the Council has identified significant difficulty in committing to the delivery of 4,020 additional dwellings to contribute to Coventry' unmet needs. - 3.2.7 On this basis, the Borough Council's site selection evidence base confirms that the above alternative option is unreasonable and this potential option is not considered further.
+- The earlier versions of the SA Report showed that an increase in the growth scenario (in terms of housing and employment land) will have negative effects on the wider environment (see Table on Page 20); - The scale of growth is not justified by the evidence base and will be difficult to deliver the Council has identified significant difficulty in committing to the delivery of 26ha of additional employment land to contribute to Coventry's unmet needs.
+The Publication, Plan incorporating Main Modifications, has committed to the deliver 17.8ha of employment land towards Coventry's unmet need but also a new Policy DS9 to review the Borough Plan Development Strategy including any unmet needs by 31st March 2023. - 3.2.7 On this basis, the Borough Council's site selection evidence base confirms that the above alternative option is unreasonable and this potential option is not considered further.